Can Friendship Heal Complex Trauma? The Staircase in the Woods Review

 What’s It About?

-Twenty years after the mysterious disappearance of their best friend Matt during a camping trip where he went up a mysterious staircase in the woods and vanished.
-Five friends reunite to repair the broken state of their friendship following the events that transpired after Matt’s disappearance.
-They find themselves stumbling upon the same staircase where Matt vanished the friends decide to put their differences aside, unite and find out what happened to their friend.
+Twenty years after the mysterious disappearance of their best friend Matt during a camping trip, where he went up a mysterious staircase in the woods and vanished.
+Five friends reunite to repair their friendship after the events that followed Matt’s disappearance.
+They find themselves on the same staircase where Matt disappeared, and the friends decide to put their differences aside, unite, and find out what happened to their friend.
 Only to be met with a mystery that defies all logic.

 Craft & Style

-In the beginning I struggled to truly get into and appreciate this novel.
-It starts slow and is highly character driven and quite unlike what I was expecting.
-However, this novel ended up growing on me once I adjusted my expectations.
+At first, I struggled to engage with it fully and appreciate this novel.
+It starts slowly, is highly character-driven, and is quite unlike what I was expecting.
+However, this novel grew on me once I adjusted my expectations.

-Despite this story featuring a slow-burn character-driven plot Wendig delivered with a brilliant blend of thematic storytelling and visceral horror scenes.
-Giving you a balance between writing with deep and unsettling horror.
+Despite the story’s slow-burning, character-driven plot, Wendig delivered a brilliant blend of thematic storytelling and visceral horror scenes.
+Giving you a balance between writing with profound and unsettling horror.

-Speaking of depth, the work that Wendig put in at the beginning of the novel establishing the history of the friend group and who they each were individually payed off as we go deeper into the themes and complexities of their friendship.
-His use of powerful motifs, and symbolism not only highlighted what he was trying to communicate to you but also fed into the plot and overall character arc.
+Speaking of depth, the work Wendig put in at the beginning of the novel, establishing the history of the friend group and who each was individually, paid off as we went deeper into the themes and complexities of their friendship.
+His use of powerful motifs and symbolism not only highlighted what he was trying to communicate to you but also shaped the plot and the overall character arc.

-This delivered a powerful novel that will challenge how you perceive the long standing impact of trauma especially when it comes to shared trauma between friends.
+This technique delivered a powerful novel that will challenge how you perceive the long-standing impact of trauma, especially when it comes to shared trauma between friends.

 Emotional Impact

-Anyone that has dealt with childhood trauma, struggled with mental health, or felt like a bully or outcast in your teens will find these characters relatable and commiserate with what they go through individually and as a collective.
+Anyone who has dealt with childhood trauma, struggled with mental health, or felt like a bully or outcast in their teens will find these characters relatable and commiserate with what they go through individually and as a collective.

-There’s also heavy references to the grunge/alternative culture that was popular in the nineties and early two thousands.
-So, if you were a fan of Korn, Nirvana, and Slipknot the nostalgia will feel like sliding into your favorite pair of JNCO’s.
+There are also many references to the grunge/alternative culture that was popular in the nineties and early two thousand.
+So, if you were a fan of Korn, Nirvana, and Slipknot, the nostalgia will feel like sliding into your favorite pair of JNCOs.

 Representation

-As I’ve stated earlier the focus on the nineties grunge/alternative culture is strong in this novel.
+As I’ve stated earlier, the focus on the nineties grunge/alternative culture is strong in this novel.
 I also felt that it was well done and quite accurate.
-From the vernacular, personalities, interests and vibe that was present throughout the story it hit all the typical beats of a 90’s kid.
+From the vernacular, personalities, interests, and vibe throughout the story, it hit all the typical beats of a 90s kid.

-It even featured the stigma fans of the grunge/alternative lifestyle faced with accusations and insinuations of them being part of the occult, devil worshippers and other common labels that were commonly used at the time.
-And honestly it felt a little too real but for authenticity accurate.
+It even featured the stigma that fans of the grunge/alternative lifestyle faced with accusations and insinuations of them being part of the occult, devil worshippers, and other standard labels people used at the time.
+And honestly, it felt a little too real, but for authenticity, it was accurate.

 Notable Strengths

 This story is strong because of Wendig’s writing style and witty prose.
-As mentioned earlier Wendig put in the work in the beginning of the novel.
-So, if you’re reading it waiting for things to pick up hang in there and instead appreciate how he builds these characters crafting a background story that not only tells the history of their friendship but of the darkness that was held within each of them that brought them together.
+As mentioned earlier, Wendig put in the work at the beginning of the novel.
+So, if you’re reading it and waiting for things to pick up, hang in there and appreciate how he builds these characters, crafting a background story that not only tells the history of their friendship but also the darkness within each of them that brought them together.

-Stick it through will allow for the themes, motifs and symbolism to really shine creating a powerful payoff in the end.
+Sticking it through will allow the themes, motifs, and symbolism to really shine, creating a powerful payoff in the end.

 Potential Hurdles

-What makes this story shine, its slow-burn character driven storytelling, is also what makes it difficult for many to get through.
-Other hurdles are the difficult and potentially triggering suicidal ideation, PTSD and OCD representation.
-These scenes depicting self-harm and suicidal ideation can be extremely triggering for those that still suffer from these conditions.
+What makes this story shine, its slow-burn character-driven storytelling, is also what makes it difficult for many to get through.
+Other hurdles are the difficult and potentially triggering suicidal ideation, PTSD, and OCD representation.
+These scenes depicting self-harm and suicidal ideation can be highly triggering for those who still suffer from these conditions.
 So, please mind your mental health and check trigger warnings.

-Lastly, the tone of the story aligns with the grunge/alternative vibe and for those that aren’t familiar with that culture it can come across as juvenile and be difficult to read.
+Lastly, the story’s tone aligns with the grunge/alternative vibe, and for those unfamiliar with that culture, it can come across as juvenile and challenging to read.

 Deeper Reflections

 Overall, I found this book highlighted the complexities of trauma brilliantly.
 I appreciate how Wendig wasn’t afraid to go there and explore these darker realities of struggling with one’s identity, feeling like you don’t belong or fit in with family or society.
-And how it feels to find people that are broken and troubled misfits just like you and just get it.
+And how it feels to find people who are broken and troubled misfits, just like you, and just get it.

-How during the crucial and important individuation stage from childhood to adulthood its easy to grow apart from these connections.
-But, how in the end you can always come back rebuild, and grow a stronger and deeper bond where you lift each other up and you don’t leave your buddy to suffer alone.
+How, during the crucial and essential individuation stage from childhood to adulthood, is it easy to grow apart from these connections?
+But in the end, you can always come back, rebuild, and grow a stronger, deeper bond where you lift each other and don’t leave your buddy to suffer alone.

 Who Should Read This?

-If you’re looking for a fast-paced snappy horror this ain’t it friend.
-This is for my book friends that like a little depth with their horror and don’t mind snuggling into a book that takes its time to establish itself before it punches you in the face.
-Bonus points, if you’re desperate for those sweet 90’s grunge/alternative nostalgia because they just don’t make rock music like that anymore.
+Suppose you’re looking for a fast-paced, snappy horror, that’s not it, friend.
+This novel is for my book friends who like a little depth with their horror and don’t mind snuggling into a book that takes its time to establish itself before it punches you in the face.
+Bonus points if you’re desperate for that sweet 90’s grunge/alternative nostalgia because they just don’t make rock music like that anymore.

 4 star